wendehals/bricks-cli/docs/scripting.md

 * *save*: `save(exp, FILE_NAME)` - saves the given collection defined by the expression to a JSON file with the given FILE_NAME.
 * *export*: `export(exp, EXPORT_DIR)` - exports the given collection defined by the expression to an HTML file into the given EXPORT_DIR.
 * *build*: `build(EXP, EXP, DIR_NAME)` - Builds a set given by the first expression by using parts from the collection defined by the second expression.
 Exports the result to the given directory.
+* *pause*: `pause(INT)` - Pauses the script for the given time in seconds.
+Sometimes it's neccessary to pause the script between API requests to avoid a "Too many requests" error message from the rebrickable.com server.

 ## Expressions